Ademola101/Ademola-101/README.md

 Hello there!
 I'm Ademola, a software engineer with a passion for creating scalable and efficient software applications.
 I have a strong foundation in Ruby, JavaScript, and TypeScript.

-I am always open to new job opportunities and positions, so feel free to reach out to me on LinkedIn or Twitter.

 Thanks for stopping by!